Vehicles included are:

 The ULEZ scheme allows for some vehicles to retrofit emissions reduction technology to meet the ULEZ standards.

 Retrofit technologies will need to be certified by the government's Clean Vehicle Retrofit Accreditation Scheme (CVRAS).
 The CVRAS currently only has emissions reduction technologies certified for buses.
 We expect retrofit technologies to be developed for coaches and other specialist heavy vehicles where replacing the vehicle would be very expensive.

-Any HGV or coach with emissions reduction technology fitted will need to have this certified by the DVSA.
-Once certified, we will be notified directly by DVSA.
+Any HGV or coach with emissions reduction technology fitted must have this certified by the CVRAS.
+Once certified, we will be notified directly.

 More details on the retrofit accreditation process and suppliers are available on the Energy Savings Trust website.